nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Marks the attendance of a student for that week<br>
 Format: `markAtd STUDENT_INDEX w/WEEK_NUMBER`

-STUDENT_INDEX: A positive integer that represents the index of student as shown in TAA<br>
+`STUDENT_INDEX`: A positive integer that represents the index of student as shown in Class List display portion of TAA GUI<br>
-WEEK_NUMBER: A integer between 1 and 12 (inclusive of both 1 and 12) <br>
+`WEEK_NUMBER`: A integer between 1 and 12 (inclusive of both 1 and 12) <br>
 Marking the attendance for a week that is already marked will result in a message `This student's attendance has already been marked.`